ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ## Sequences
 In order to model sequences, we need to be able to handle variable-length (non-fixed length) sequences.
-They also need to track long-term dependenc
+They also need to track long-term dependencies, where a variable at a smaller time step may influe